/faq

 Carefully and intentionally.

-If I can't explain what it's doing, it doesn't ship.
+If I can't explain what it's doing clearly, it doesn't ship.

 How do you approach backend architecture?